ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/session.rst

   displayed automatically.

   .. note:: Due to internal limitations this will only work in
-    combination with the redirect method of the functions class.
+    combination with the redirect method of the Functions class.
 Also keep in mind that this data is stored in a cookie, which have limited capacity.